seppelz/arztvermittlung/NewKnowledgeBase.md

 - Using increased font weights (extrabold, bold) makes headings stand out more effectively
 - Heading colors should lean toward the darker end of the brand palette for optimal readability
 - Using the same color as your 'dark' theme color for headings creates strong visual anchors
+- Avoid using generic color classes like 'text-heading' without proper definition in the Tailwind config
+- Always ensure proper contrast between text and background (WCAG recommends at least 4.5:1 ratio)
+- For dark backgrounds, use white or very light text colors with appropriate opacity for hierarchy
+- For light backgrounds, use dark text colors from your primary color palette (700-900 range)
+- Text on gradient backgrounds requires special attention to ensure readability across the entire gradient
+- When using semi-transparent backgrounds (backdrop-blur), ensure text remains readable with appropriate contrast

 ## Interactive Component Design
 - Card-based interfaces work well for displaying multiple similar items